CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection-unsubscribe.md

-# REST API: requesting unsubscribe behaviour for a collection
+# REST API: GET collection unsubscribe

 Every collection has the option to set unsubscribe behaviour.
 When Copernica’s servers receive an unsubscription, the unsubscribe behaviour